 As each sale of Visa Class B restricted shares was completed, the Company entered into a conversion rate swap agreement with the buyer that requires payment to the buyer in the event Visa further reduces the conversion ratio of Class B into Class A unrestricted common shares.
 In the event of Visa increasing the conversion ratio, the buyer would be required to make payment to the Company.
-As of March 31, 2019, the conversion rate swap agreement was valued at zero (i.e., no contingent liability recorded) as further reductions to the conversion ratio were deemed neither probable nor reasonably estimable by management.
+The conversion rate swap agreement was valued at zero (i.e., no contingent liability recorded) as further reductions to the conversion ratio were deemed neither probable nor reasonably estimable by management.
+However, in September 2019, Visa announced a reduction of the conversion ratio from 1.6298 to 1.6228 effective September 27, 2019.
+As a result, the Company recorded a \$0.5 million liability in September 2019 which represented the amount due to the buyers of the Visa Class B shares in October 2019.
+In June 2018, Visa announced a reduction of the conversion ratio from 1.6483 to 1.6298 effective June 28, 2018.
+As a result, the Company recorded \$1.0 million liability in June 2018 which represented the amount paid to the buyers of the Visa Class B shares in July 2018.
+Further reductions to the conversion ratio were deemed neither probable nor reasonably estimable by management.
 See Note 3 Investment Securities for more information.